 The Michigan coach held up two fingers when his Wolverines scored a touchdown with 32 seconds left to cut Ohio State's lead to 42-41.
-The signal for the two-point conversion for the win instead of the extra point to tie required no hesitation.
+The signal for two required no hesitation.
 You could tell this was a decision Hoke had contemplated as his team marched down the field or maybe even taken a poll on, according to Columbus Dispatch columnist Rob Oller.

 Hoke asked seniors during timeout if they wanted to go for two.
 Every one said yes.

 And it was the right call.
 However, the pass that Devin Gardner threw wasn't the right one as he threw it into double coverage.
 It was almost an interception.
-But interception or incompletion, it didn't matter.
+Interception, incompletion.
+It didn't matter.
 No. 3 Ohio State's undefeated season was preserved after it recovered the ensuing onside kick.

 Michigan had trouble stopping Ohio State's running game all day.
 The Buckeyes had 393 yards on the ground; 226 of those courtesy of Carlos Hyde's 27 carries.
 That likely played strongly into Hoke's decision to go for the win at home.
 He had a (hobbled) quarterback who had thrown for 451 yards and just threw his fourth touchdown pass.